RoadNotes: Mitsubishi Eclipse Cross facelift (Japanese-market)

 In the interior, there is no mistaking the design and material choice for a continental make.
 The Eclipse Cross isn’t a flagship model and its facelifted design had perhaps arrived too early.

-To emphasize, the facelift introduces an 8-inch touchscreen (also pushed closer to occupants).
-The screen diameter is fine, but comparing it to Chinese makes who feature touchscreens more than double its size, Mitsubishi has lots to contribute to R&D if it wants to compete in terms of infotainment – a strong selling point nowadays.
+To claify my point, the facelift introduces an 8-inch touchscreen (also pushed closer to occupants).
+The screen diameter is fine, but comparing it to current Chinese makes featuring touchscreens more than double its size, Mitsubishi has lots to contribute to R&D if it wants to compete in terms of infotainment – a strong selling point for most consumers.

-The UI is usable with prominent settings and icons but feels outdated when comparing to contemporary smartphone UI.
+The UI is fine with prominent settings and icons, but may feel outdated when comparing to contemporary smartphone UI, but otherwise good enough for non-tech savvy buyers.
 Supported is Android Auto and Apple Carplay, but wired connection is required to use the feature.
-Happily provided are physical knobs and buttons especially for crucial controls like volume.
-With more companies ditching this feature in favor for in-infotainment controls, I kneel to Mitsubishi for keeping to the old tried-and-true way.
+Happily provided are physical knobs and buttons especially for crucial controls like volume – with more companies ditching physicality in favor for in-infotainment controls, I kneel to Mitsubishi for maintaining the old tried-and-true way.

 The rest of the interior is at best sporty and worst cheap.
 Plastic is most of the inside with some youthful touches like fake carbon on the center console and doorcard trim, with aluminium sport pedals for manual shifts for the occasional spirited drives.

-The gauge cluster is basic with large fonts, a screen and added design elements like dotted redline indicators.
-It is basic, but a simple design works better than unreadable jargon.
+The gauge cluster won’t be iconic but has readable fonts, a screen and added design elements like dotted redline indicators.
+It is basic but nicer than unreadable jargon.

 The UX in this case is preferred, actually.
 The paddle shifters have well-gauged weightage, the cluster digitally illuminated and with adjustable brightness via steering wheel buttons and the wheel itself feels perfect in diameter, but is still let down by less weighted signal stalks (better than stalks returning to the neutral position when signaling) and flimsy-feeling doors.

-The seats are average Japanese ergonomics and quality – the materials are nothing special and ergonomics are good enough to disallow human catapults under hard cornering.
-In this car, the fake-leathered seat covers give a slightly more premium look.
+The seats are average Japanese ergonomics and quality – the materials are standard and ergonomics are good enough to disallow human catapults under hard cornering.
+In this car, the fake-leathered seat covers provide a more premium look.
+Long-term comfort for extended trips is serviceable – no complaints after seven to eight hours of driving.

-Rear seating is average with uncomfortable space for three adults in the rear, and legroom can prove cramped for taller occupants.
-Happily, front seat occupants do enjoy electrical adjustment.
+Rear seating is average with uncomfortable space for three adults in the rear – legroom can prove cramped for taller occupants which can be slightly circumvented with front seat electrical adjustment (provided front occupants are short).

 The simulated gear is actually commendable.
-CVTs can be annoyingly bad but the INVEC-III system does compare well to traditional automatics, the 8-speed “gears” do have input delay but is both responsive enough and smooth.
-What it won’t do is max the tachometer to the 6,000 RPM redline.
-Otherwise in normal Drive, the transmission won’t try to remove the continuous “wurr” of the engine as it climbs speed with stagnating revs – its a CVT end of the day.
+CVTs can be annoyingly bad but the INVEC-III system does compare well to traditional automatics.
+The 8-speed “gears” do have input delay but is both responsive enough and smooth.
+What it won’t do is max the tachometer to the 6,000 RPM redline, and in normal Drive, the transmission won’t try to remove the continuous “wurr” of the engine as it climbs speed with stagnating revs – its a CVT at a fundamental level.

-The 4B40 engine is also a thumbs-up, with a mostly linear kick in its powerband that wakes up above 2,000 RPM.
-The pickup does slog due to its power-to-weight, but is respectable for quick maneuvers in small streets.
-For a non rusher, the Eclipse Cross is not demanding for driver attention, the engine refined with little rattle, keeping the cabin quiet.
+The 4B40 engine is also gets a thumbs-up – with a mostly linear kick in its powerband that wakes up above 2,000 RPM.
+The pickup does slog due to its power-to-weight, but is respectable for quick maneuvers.
+For a non-rusher, the Eclipse Cross is not demanding for driver attention – the engine refined with little rattle, keeping the cabin quiet.

-What I don’t like is noticeable input delay at the accelerator – bad throttle response noticeable in tricky applications – and inconsistent start-stop technology that sometimes chooses to shut the engine at undesirable situations.
-It is rectifiable by disabling it and it thankfully doesn’t default back after restarting the car.
+There is noticeable input delay at the accelerator – bad throttle response is noticeable in tricky applications, and inconsistent start-stop technology that is rectifiable by disabling which thankfully doesn’t default back after restarting the car.

 This car is front-wheel drive, but buyers can opt into all-wheel drive, both with Mitsubishi’s Anti-Yaw Control (AYC) – the AWD variant receiving Super All-Wheel Control (S-AWC) traction control system.

-The Eclipse Cross feels its weight, hardly a lightweight at 1450-1480 kilograms but not nearly heavy enough to create tremors on the ground as it moves.
+The Eclipse Cross feels its weight; which is hardly a lightweight at 1450-1480 kilograms but not obese to create tremors on the ground as it moves.
 It is also on the larger end of “small” cars, sharing the size of a C-segment.
 Parking isn’t so tricky but can be awkward in tight residential areas.

 As an experience, steering is not fully disconnected but not engaging either.
-Its electrically-assisted rack-and-pinion system is still an infinitely better feel than steer-by-wire systems – there is at least a sense of direct connection between your input and the wheels.
+Its electrically-assisted rack-and-pinion system is still an infinitely better feel than steer-by-wire systems – there is at least a sense of direct connection between driver input and actual rotation, but not the same as older “analog” cars.

 Image credit: @spottedbyseanan

-Cornering is wallowy and loose, the suspension pretty bouncy that can be felt at very low-speed cornering which may prove nauseating for occupants (though this is more driver error).
-Towards its limit, the car acts neutral without quick loss of grip, well-planted towards the limit with some body roll.
-The chassis is decently stiff – perhaps Mitsubishi had sprinkled some elements down from their older performance cars.
+Handling is a mixed bag.
+The suspension is bouncy that at low-speed maneuvers may prove nauseating for occupants (though this is more driver error), but boot it towards its limit, the Eclipse acts very neutral and well-planted towards its limit with controllable body roll.
+The chassis is surprisingly not to be slept on – perhaps Mitsubishi had sprinkled some elements down from their older performance cars.

 Image credit: @spottedbyseanan

 As a package, the Eclipse Cross excels in boot space to compensate for the less favorable rear seating space.
-405 litres of fillable room awaits you in the back, although the crossover sloped rear design does kill what additional space it could have boasted.
-The space is surprisingly commodious and enough for grocery or airport runs, and possibly up to (rather cumbersome) van use as the rear seats can be folded down.
+405 litres of fillable room awaits you in the back, although the crossover sloped rear design does kill additional space it could have boasted.
+The space is surprisingly commodious as-is and enough for grocery or airport runs, and possibly up to (rather cumbersome) van use with folded-down rear seats.

 Over purely city driving and much use of the twisty roads in Hakone, I averaged fuel consumption of 7 kilometres per litre.
 This is done by prioritizing spirited fun, but normal consumption is still rated at 13.7 kilometres per litre for combined trips.